Co-Epi/website/README.md

 Anyone who doesn’t trust the community-run server, or who wants to run their own for any other reason, can run their own server and invite people in their social network to (also) use that one.
 Anyone can read from multiple servers, and choose one or more of those servers to submit symptoms/tests to.
 We may choose to implement FHIR integration or similar to allow health systems to run their own server so patients can choose to report symptoms to and receive test results from the hospital’s EHR.

 ## How can you help with CoEpi?
-We need lots of help to get this project going quickly - we especially need people right now with mobile app development experience (either native iOS or Android or using something like #ReactNative), and also folks experienced with building scalable cloud applications with backend data stores and flexible container-based front ends, to help get #CoEpi off the ground as fast as possible.
+We need lots of help to get this project going quickly - we especially need people right now with mobile app development experience (ReactNative), and also folks experienced with building scalable cloud applications with backend data stores and flexible container-based front ends, to help get #CoEpi off the ground as fast as possible.

 If you’re interested in diving in on this project, and have any idea of how you could help, please reach out to [Dana](https://twitter.com/danamlewis) and [Scott](https://twitter.com/scottleibrand), and we can get you connected to the group.
+If you're someone who would like to test the early version of the #CoEpi app (or if you have other skills to volunteer), fill out [this form](https://forms.gle/MLeKz9nerPvX8fwC8).

 And finally, as noted above, if you don’t have the ability to help out directly, please share this with anyone you know who might be able to, or who might know others who could help.
 If you have connections at an organization who might be able to commit people to helping on this, either by working with us or doing something similar internally, please reach out to them and let them know how urgent it is and how much of a difference they could make.